mazytus/Leatherworks/README.md

+# This mod and any other The Long Dark mod made by me (TonisGaming) has been discontinued

 # Leatherworks
 Leatherworks is a mod, that gives players a way to renew leather to craft and mend items in the game and/or added by other mods.